ARCHER2-HPC/archer2-docs/docs/other-software/cesm213_setup.md

 -bash: export: '}}': not a valid identifier
 ```

-Should this happen, open the file `./.env_mach_specific.sh` in a text editor and comment out or delete the line
+This error should be safe to ignore, but can be solved by opening the file `./.env_mach_specific.sh` in a text editor and commenting out or deleting the line

 ```bash
 export OMP_NUM_THREADS={{ thread_count }}
 ```

-Then rerun the command
+Then rerunning the command

 ```bash
 source ./.env_mach_specific.sh && make